-Parents must be consulted before this policy is ratified by the governors.
+Parents were consulted before this policy was ratified by the governors.
 They will be consulted at every stage of the development of the RSE programme, as well as during the process of monitoring, review and evaluation.
-They will be able to view the resources used by the school in the RSE programme upon request.
-Our aim is that, at the end of the consultation process, every parent and carer will have full confidence in the school's RSE programme to meet their child's needs.
+They will be able to view the resources used by the school in the RSE programme.

-Parents have the right to withdraw their children from Sex Education except in those elements which are required by the National Curriculum science orders.
-Should parents wish to withdraw their children, they are asked to notify the school in writing by contacting the headteacher.
+Parents have the right to withdraw their children from Sex Education except in those elements which are required by the National Curriculum.
+Should parents wish to withdraw their children, they are asked to notify the school in writing by contacting the Headteacher or Assistant Head for Personal Development and Wellbeing.

 We believe that the controlled environment of the classroom is the safest place for this curriculum to be followed.
-Please refer to the DfE guidance Page 17 for further details on the right to be excused from sex education (commonly referred to as the right to withdraw).
+Please refer to the DfE guidance Page 17 for further details on the right to be excused from sex education (commonly referred to as the right to withdraw)3.